top of page

-There are 18 people currently living under death sentences in Missouri.
+There are 8 people currently living under death sentences in Missouri, and 5 are eligible for execution.
 Below you can read information about them.

 Information is listed: Last Name, First Name, County Sentenced, Race, Year Sentenced, Victim Information